dzbeck/multiscanner/docs/use/python-api.md

 ```Results``` is a dictionary object where each key is a filename of a scanned file.

 ```multiscanner.config_init(filepath)``` will create a default configuration file at
-the location defined by filepath.
+the location defined by *filepath*.